Change Settings and Preferences in the Representative Console

 You also can choose to receive pop-up notifications for certain events.
 These notifications appear independent of your console and on top of other windows.
 Set where you wish to see pop-ups and how long they should display.

-Screenshot of the Support Sessions Automatic Behavior settings in the rep console.
+Support Sessions Automatic Behavior settings in the rep console.

 Choose whether you want to start sessions with chat only or to immediately request screen sharing.